-U.S. regulation of futures and other derivatives, including options and swaps (see "13.
-Options" and "14.
-Swaps" below), is a rapidly changing area of law and is subject to modification by government and judicial action.
-In particular, the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act"), signed into law in 2010, granted significant authority to the SEC and the Commodity Futures Trading Commission ("CFTC") to impose comprehensive regulations on the over-the-counter and cleared derivatives markets.
+U.S. regulation of futures and other derivatives, including options (see "13.
+Options"), is a rapidly changing area of law and is subject to modification by government and judicial action.
+In particular, the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act"), signed into law in 2010, granted significant authority to the SEC and the CFTC to impose comprehensive regulations on the over-the-counter and cleared derivatives markets.
 These regulations include, but are not limited to, mandatory clearing of certain derivatives and requirements relating to disclosure, margin and trade reporting.
 New regulations could adversely affect the value, availability and performance of certain derivative instruments, may make them more costly, and may limit or restrict their use by the Funds.